 Tutorials can also include the study of literary texts (and concomitant literary movements), applied linguistics, psycholinguistics and philosophy (as required).

 We tutor in the comfort of your home, online (via Skype, Zoom or FaceTime), or at the home of one of our specialist University tutors, at a time that is most convenient for you.

-We currently tutor within a 10 mile radius of Bournemouth town centre, including Christchurch, Parkstone, Poole, Southbourne, Westbourne, Boscombe, Moordown, Winton, Charminster, Ferndown, Wimborne, and Branksome.
+We currently tutor in person within a 10 mile radius of Bournemouth town centre, including Christchurch, Parkstone, Poole, Southbourne, Westbourne, Boscombe, Moordown, Winton, Charminster, Ferndown, Wimborne, and Branksome.

 Please note: our tutorials serve to consolidate, develop and supplement the curriculum followed by our tutees at their university.